apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Deprecated: DefaultMode is deprecated since 0.10.0
+<p>Deprecated: DefaultMode is deprecated since 0.9.0 and will be removed in 0.10.0
 for scripts, auto set 0555
 for configs, auto set 0444
 Refers to the mode bits used to set permissions on created files by default.</p>